brob/jekyll-portfolio/_posts/2018-08-07-top-3-uses-of-after-and-before-css-pseudo-elements.md

 [Play with this on CodePen](https://codepen.io/brob/pen/jpawRd?editors=1100)

-## Add Stylistic elements that you don’t want add markup for
+## Adding stylistic elements that you don’t want add markup for

 A `<blockquote>` is a great semantic element.
 Let's not ruin it with extra markup.